-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 Setites:

 Fools in the dark.
 They have not yet grasped the power of Hades.
-Still, in

 time they will serve us well.